 - When it comes to energy efficiency, some would argue that vinyl is better.
 At the very least, a well made vinyl window is just as efficient as wood.

 - Wood requires maintenance…painting and staining through the years to keep them beautiful.
 Vinyl just requires a cleaning.

-- Is the Vinyl stark white and clashing with the existing fixed elements?
-Brick?
-Stone?
+Is the vinyl stark white and clashing with the existing fixed elements such as brick and stone?

-- Is there another color from a Color Safe collection (Benjamin Moore and Sherwin Williams have Vinyl Safe paint lines) that would work better with the overall aesthetic of the house?
+Is there another color from a Color Safe collection (Benjamin Moore and Sherwin Williams have vinyl safe paint lines) that works better with the overall aesthetic of the house?

 Once painted, they will have to be painted again in the future.
 Left alone, vinyl is final.
 The color will stay what it is (typically stark white).
 So, is it worth the new maintenance requirements to have a different color?

 Is it worth it?
 Here is where brick&batten ROCKS…